Counseling & Health Services Related to COVID-19

 Center for Health and Well-Being Operations Update

-Health services, counseling services, and nutrition services will be operating under a hybrid service model for the 2020-21 academic year.
+Health services, counseling services, and nutrition services will be operating under a normal schedule for the 2021-2022 academic year.

 The health and safety of the Davidson community is our top priority.
 Therefore, all counseling services during the 2020-2021 academic year will be offered virtually via telehealth.
 This includes initial intake assessments, individual counseling, and group counseling sessions.
 No in-person services will be offered at this time.

 To make an appointment, students are most efficiently served by calling our office at 704-894-2300 during regular business hours (M-F 8:30 a.m.– 5 p.m.).
 Students can also schedule an initial appointment by emailing us at email@example.com with a completed and attached Weekly Availability Sheet (PDF).
 Messages and emails received after-hours will be returned the next business day.

 NOTE: At this time, professional licensing laws only allow our counselors to provide telehealth services to students located in North Carolina.
 If a student is residing outside of North Carolina, we can provide a phone consultation to discuss the student needs and assist students in identifying and connecting to services in their local area.
 Similarly, when students leave North Carolina for winter break, they will not be able to access telehealth services until they return for the Spring 2021 semester.

 Same-day Emergency Services

 The center will continue to offer daily emergency hours Monday through Friday from 3–5 p.m.
 Students who are in crisis or have an urgent need to see a counselor that same day can schedule one of these emergency appointments by calling 704-894-2300.

 For 2020-2021 Academic Year, we will not offer any walk-in services.
 Students wishing to speak with a counselor must call ahead of time to schedule an appointment.

 Staff members are not available for counseling after-hours or on weekends.
 An on-call counselor is available for crises/emergencies only.
 To reach the on-call counselor, please call 704-894-2300.